laturner42/captain-sonar/README.md

     npm run dev

+in each folder.

-The address for the web server is (currently) hardcoded in `src/App.js`.
+The address for the web server is (currently) hardcoded in `captain-ui/src/App.js`.